-Monitoring: The best means to monitor PC

-activity is to visually inspect fruit for signs of feeding or egg-laying.
-Concentrate sampling on trees adjacent to hedgerows and woodlands, especially where damage has occurred.
+Monitoring: Traps can be used early in the season to capture curculios as they move into and around the orchard.
+After fruit is present, visually inspect several fruit per tree for signs of feeding or egg laying.
+Concentrate sampling on trees adjacent to hedgerows and woodlands, especially where damage has occurred in the past.